qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 #. :ref:`Customize the widget <configure_field>` of the fields in use
 #.
 In case the layer is involved in a :ref:`one or many to many relation
    <vector_relations>`, drag-and-drop the relation name from the
-   :guilabel:`Available widgets` panel to the :guilabel:`Form Layout` panel.
+   :guilabel:`Available Widgets` panel to the :guilabel:`Form Layout` panel.
    The associated layer attribute form will be embedded at the chosen place in the current layer's form.
 As for the other items, select the relation label to configure some properties: